-Seven concentration patterns are offered in fulfilling the requirements for a B.S. degree from the School of Business.
-These concentrations include the basic core and specialized subjects.
+Seven areas of focus are offered in fulfilling the requirements for a B.S. degree from the School of Business.
+These areas of focus include the basic core and specialized subjects.
 A transfer student must take at least 50% of their course work in business from Southern Nazarene University to receive the B.S. degree from SNU.
 Double majors must be taken from two distinctly different disciplines; therefore, double majors are not permissible with the School of Business degree plans.